Osinbajo's aide debunks report of VP's involvement in road accident

-VP Osinbajo Involved in Road Accident?
-Official Reacts, Gives Bit-by-Bit Details of Reported Incident
+VP Osinbajo Not Involved in Road Accident, Official Says, Gives Bit-by-Bit Details of Reported Incident

+- Contrary to reports that the vice president was involved in a road accident on the Abuja Airport Road, Yemi Osinbajo is hale and hearty

+- The spokesperson to the vice president said that Osinbajo only spotted a road traffic crash on his way to the airport and stopped to help the victim

 The vice president, Yemi Osinbajo was not involved in an accident as widely reported on social media, an official has said.